 Roswell Park team develops strategy for early detection and intervention to prevent lasting side effects of treatment

-At Roswell Park Comprehensive Cancer Center, Philip McCarthy, MD, Director of the Transplant and Cellular Therapy Center, and a multidisciplinary team of colleagues recently undertook a study to understand how patients receiving CAR T-cell therapy were developing neurologic toxicity, a side effect that damages the nervous system and can result in limb weakness, memory or vision loss, headache and cognitive and behavioral changes.
+At Roswell Park Comprehensive Cancer Center, Philip McCarthy, MD, and a multidisciplinary team of colleagues recently undertook a study to understand how patients receiving CAR T-cell therapy were developing neurologic toxicity, a side effect that damages the nervous system and can result in limb weakness, memory or vision loss, headache and cognitive and behavioral changes.

 Prior to this study, a 2019 consensus panel developed a grading system for cytokine release syndrome (CRS) and immune effector cell-associated neurotoxicity syndrome (ICANS) resulting from chimeric antigen receptor (CAR) T-cell therapy.
 This system has been important for identifying, treating and monitoring CRS and especially ICANS in CAR T-cell patients.
 ICANS is identified and monitored by the immune effector cell-associated encephalopathy score (ICE).

 While patients routinely are evaluated using the ICE scoring system, the team found that some patients would have normal ICE scores and yet would have subtle differences in their ability to do more complex tasks, an early sign of ICANS.

 “Two of our physical therapists, Hillary Jacobson and Renee McKenzie, astutely noticed some patients exhibiting subtle neurotoxicity symptoms prior to a change (decrease) in their ICE score,” Dr. McCarthy says.
 “ICANS, a serious complication of CAR T-cell therapy, can cause significant neurologic dysfunction if it is not recognized and treated.”